A team of senior administrators manages the day-to-day running of the Centre.

 The research of the Centre is overseen by an International Scientific Advisory Board.

-The WTCHG is a research institute of the Nuffield Department of Medicine at the University of Oxford, funded by the University, the Wellcome Trust and numerous other sponsors.
+The WHG is a research institute of the Nuffield Department of Medicine at the University of Oxford, funded by the University, Wellcome and numerous other sponsors.
 It is based in purpose-built laboratories on the University of Oxford’s Biomedical Research Campus in Headington, one of the largest concentrations of biomedical expertise in the world.

 With more than 400 active researchers and around 70 employed in administrative and support roles, the Centre is an international leader in genetics, genomics and structural biology.
 We collaborate with research teams across the world on a number of large-scale studies in these areas.
 Our researchers expend close to £20m annually in competitively-won grants, and publish around 300 primary papers per year.